 DESIGN TEAM Eva Castro, Ulla Hell, Holger Kehne, Peter Pichler

-1. Undermining its linear perimeter with a continuous zigzagging surface that re-establishes a physical relationship to the contiguous plaza.
+First, by undermining its perimeter with a continuous zigzagging surface that re - establishes a physical relationship to the contiguous plaza.

-2. Closing-up at first instance the visual connectivity and then opening-up specific pinholes in the base of the cones that describe the precise axis between windows in the north side of the gallery and the larger openings in the south wall.
+Second, by closing up at first instance the visual connectivity and then opening up specific pinholes in the base of the cones.
+These holes precisely describe the axis between windows in the north side of the gallery and the larger openings in the south wall.
+The work is simply projected into the niches formed by the surface.

-Transgressing the boundary between inside and outside, Fluxo Rosa remains ambiguous in creating a dialogue between the existing traditional spatial concept of repetitive spatial modules and its own continuous variation.
-It invites for exploration and discovery of the differences in light and spatial conditions along the length of the space and throughout the day.
+Blurring the boundary between interior and exterior, Fluxo Rosa remains ambiguous in its dialogue between the existing traditional spatial concept of repeating room modules and its own continuous variation.
+The installation invites exploration and discovery of the varying light and spatial conditions throughout the length of the space and the course of the day.